At-A-Glance

 OVERVIEW

-At The U School, students become “urban designers” who solve real-world problems in their communities through research, planning, designing, and by testing their ideas.
+At The U School, students become “designers” who solve real-world problems in their communities through research, planning, designing, and by testing their ideas.

 KEY MODEL ELEMENTS